r3wt/use-models/README.md

 - `radio( String name, Any value=null )` - for use with radio components, whether native or custom. value is the value to assign to the state if the radio is checked. returns `props` for use on inputs.
    - `name` - see description under `input`
    - `value` - the value of the field if the checkbox is checked.
-- `submit( Function callback )` - given a callback, this method returns an `onSubmit` handler for your form. the passed `callback` will be called with the `state` object.
+- `submit( Function callback( state ) )` - given a callback, this method returns an `onSubmit` handler for your form. the passed `callback` will be called with the `state` object.
    - `callback` - a function to be called when the form is submitted.
+- `error( Function callback( errors, state) )` - given a callback, this returns an `onError` handler for your form. if any native validation or custom validation errors occurs, you will receive that info here.
+   - `callback` - a function to be called when an error occurs during form submit.
 - `getState` - retrieves the `state` object programatically.
 - `setState( Object newState )` - allows you to programatically manipulate the state.